-There are various types of cookies, but the broadest differentiation is of ‘essential’ and ‘non-essential’ cookies.
+There are various cookies, but the broadest differentiation is between ‘essential’ and ‘non-essential’ cookies.
 These are the two largest classes of cookies and include several different types of cookies within them.

 - Security cookies called first-party cookies which are used when a repeated failed attempt to log in is detected.

-- Security cookies called first-party cookies to store data you enter on online forms or pages.
+- Security cookies called first-party cookies store data you enter on online forms or pages.

 - Security cookies used to block login system abuse.